KVIJ-TV

-KVIJ-TV was a television station on channel 8 licensed to Sayre, Oklahoma, United States.
+KVIJ-TV (channel 8) was a television station licensed to Sayre, Oklahoma, United States.
 It was owned by Marsh Media and served as a satellite station of its KVII-TV in Amarillo, Texas.
 The transmitter was located northwest of Sayre at the intersection of State Highway 152 and State Highway 6.

 Originally a separate station in Elk City under the KSWB call letters, it was soon acquired and moved to Sayre, where it served in turn as a semi-satellite of two different Amarillo television stations—first KFDA-TV, then KVII-TV.
 Marsh shut the station down on December 2, 1992, citing the availability of Oklahoma-based ABC affiliates on cable in KVIJ-TV's service area.

 History

-KSWB began broadcasting on August 7, 1961, nearly four years after the award of its construction permit on November 20, 1957.
+The station began broadcasting on August 7, 1961, as KSWB-TV, nearly four years after the award of its construction permit on November 20, 1957.
 It was owned by—and named for—the Southwest Broadcasting Company; its primary investor was Lonnie Preston, who owned radio station KWOE at nearby Clinton and had previously owned Elk City station KASA.
 KSWB-TV was an independent station, with local program features including a children's hour, women's show, and a 9:00 newscast.
-The KSWB-TV call letters now reside on a Fox-affiliated station in San Diego, California.

 KSWB was not a financially successful venture.
 In June 1965, Southwest Broadcasting sold channel 8 to the Bass Broadcasting Company, which owned KFDA-TV, the CBS affiliate in Amarillo.
 While the sale was pending, Bass filed to move the channel 8 license and facility from Elk City to Sayre; meanwhile, the station also suspended operations on August 11, 1965, due to financial difficulties.
 The call letters were changed to KFDO-TV, and Bass received program test authority from the Federal Communications Commission to begin broadcasting as a satellite from Sayre on May 13, 1966.
 Under Bass management, KFDA-TV stationed a reporter in the Sayre–Elk City area and also employed four technical personnel at the transmitter.

 In 1975, Marsh Media purchased KFDO-TV for $300,000, from Bass—its direct competitor in Amarillo.
 In time for coverage of the 1976 Winter Olympics on ABC, the sale was closed and KFDO-TV became KVIJ-TV, rebroadcasting KVII-TV, on January 29, 1976.

+On August 16, 1996, the KSWB call letters resurfaced in San Diego, California, on what is now that city's Fox affiliate.